richard-weinhold/pomato/docs/options.rst

       - *full*: Including all N-1 constraints.
 The number should correspond to L x L minus lines that are either radial or disconnect the network (indicated by contingency = false) and duplicates which are removed by the *preprocess* options.
-      - *clarkson*: Runs the RedundancyRemoval algorithm to find the minimal set of critical branches under critical outages to guarantee SCOPF.
+      - *redundancy_removal*: Runs the RedundancyRemoval algorithm to find the minimal set of critical branches under critical outages to guarantee SCOPF.
-      - *clarkson_base*: Analog to *clarkson* however including nodal injection limits into the algorithm, resulting in a smaller set of cbco's that guarantee SCOPF under the condition nodal injections do not exceed these limits.
+      - *conditional_redundancy_removal*: Analog to *redundancy_removal* however including nodal injection limits into the algorithm, resulting in a smaller set of cbco's that guarantee SCOPF under the condition nodal injections do not exceed these limits.
       - *save*: Saves the necessary data to run the RedundancyRemoval.
 Used for debugging/testing the